In this review, I want to help you find the best business intelligence tools and other reporting software.

 Sisense offers custom pricing and has a free demo as well as a free trial.

-Zoho Analytics lets you pull data from a wide range of sources and build out intuitive and functional reports in order to analyze the visualized data.
+This tool lets you pull data from a wide range of sources and build out intuitive and functional reports in order to analyze the visualized data.
 AI assistant “Zia” will answer questions typed into a query box using the data collected, combined with machine learning and natural language processing technologies.

 Zoho Analytics takes the prize for my favorite in features and functionality.
 While most of the software reviewed here can sport a robust BI system, Zoho goes above and beyond with features like their AI assistant, their focus on ease of collaboration, tons of third party integration options, and Android and iOS mobile apps.